Phase Structure and Machine Learning Identification in One Dimensional Systems with Power Law Correlated Disorder and Long Range Hopping: Observables and Diagnostics

 \subsection{Machine-learning pipeline}

+To complement and independently validate the physics-based diagnostics, we employ a supervised autoencoder (SAE) as a data-driven probe of the emergent phase structure.
+The objective is not black-box classification, but to assess whether the numerical observables intrinsically encode a low-dimensional organization consistent with the physically defined phase fractions $f_j$.

-To complement physics-based indicators we employ a supervised autoencoder (SAE) architecture that combines representation learning with a classification head.
-The SAE is trained on per-eigenstate (or per-energy-window) feature vectors built from a subset of the observables introduced above.
-The model consists of an encoder that maps the input feature vector to a low-dimensional latent representation, a decoder that reconstructs the input, and a small classifier head attached to the latent representation that predicts class labels (localized / extended / mixed / critical) derived from the $f_i$ indicators.
-The SAE is trained with a composite loss
+Each eigenstate (or energy-resolved ensemble) is represented by a compact feature vector built from selected spectral, participation, and entanglement-related observables introduced in Sec.~\ref{sec:results}.
+The SAE consists of an encoder that maps these inputs to a low-dimensional latent space, a decoder that reconstructs the original features, and a lightweight classifier attached to the latent layer.
+Training is performed with a composite loss,

-where $\mathcal{L}_{\mathrm{rec}}$ is a reconstruction loss (mean-squared error) and $\mathcal{L}_{\mathrm{class}}$ is a cross-entropy classification loss; $\mu$ balances the two objectives.
-Training proceeds by stochastic gradient descent (or Adam-type optimizers) on a randomly shuffled dataset; a validation subset is held out to monitor overfitting and to choose early stopping.
-The SAE both reproduces the physics-based labels and yields a low-dimensional latent coordinate that correlates with the continuous $f_i$ indicators.
+where $\mathcal{L}_{\mathrm{rec}}$ is a mean-squared reconstruction loss and $\mathcal{L}_{\mathrm{class}}$ is a cross-entropy loss based on coarse-grained phase labels (localized, extended, resonant, and critical) inferred from $f_j(\alpha,\beta)$.
+The supervision is deliberately weak, acting only to regularize and sharpen the latent representation.

+Training proceeds via Adam-type optimization with early stopping based on a validation set.
+The primary output of the ML pipeline is the geometry of the latent space: if the SAE autonomously organizes the data into manifolds aligned with the physical phases and correlates with $f_j$, this provides an unbiased, internal consistency check of the phase structure discussed in the Results section.

-\subsection{Implementation notes and reproducibility.}
+\subsection{Implementation notes and reproducibility}

 All numerical spectra were generated using a custom C++ exact-diagonalization code employing standard LAPACK routines for dense eigensolvers.
-For each pair of parameters $(\alpha,\beta)$ we diagonalized systems up to $N=1024$ sites and accumulated multiple disorder realizations (the precise number of realizations used for each figure is stated in its caption).
+For each pair of parameters $(\alpha,\beta)$ we diagonalized systems up to $N=512$ sites and accumulated multiple disorder realizations (the precise number of realizations used for each figure is stated in its caption).
 Raw eigenvalues and eigenvectors were stored in text form and subsequently parsed and analyzed using Python.